fdeblasio/pokeemerald-expansion/README.md

 - [Sapphire Jester for making the Soot Sack usuable](https://www.pokecommunity.com/showpost.php?p=10222284&postcount=178)

 ## Known Bugs
+- Due to the increased walking speed, followers will sometimes clip through tiles
 - When using items, the text box will be empty at the end.
 This is caused by some of the code changes from speeding up the text
 - AI_FLAG_ACE_POKEMON doesn't seem to work
 - HGSS Pokédex shows evolutions multiple times (for this branch, only effects stone/location evos)